 The target group is determined by prior performance rather than demographic association.
 It is roughly the bottom quartile of performers using the prior year's state assessment results, though additional business rules may result in a group that is more than 25% of the school or district's tested population.
-To determine the students who will be included in the Target Group Outcomes priority area, follow the steps described below and demonstrated in Figure 1.
+To determine the students who are included in the Target Group Outcomes priority area, follow the steps described below and demonstrated in Figure 1.

-1. Look at Forward, ACT Aspire, and ACT with writing assessment results from the prior year.
-The students in the 2020-21 target group were determined by performance on the prior assessment year of 2018-19, as assessments were cancelled in the spring of 2019-20.
+- 1. Look at Forward, ACT Aspire, and ACT with writing assessment results from the prior year.
+The students in the 2021-22 target group were determined by performance on the prior assessment year of 2020-21.
 It does not matter if the student was not at the school when taking the assessment in the prior year.
 For example, 9th graders can be included in a high school's target group based upon their 8th grade Forward results.
-Students who did not take the state assessment in the prior year are not included in the target group.
+Students who did not take the state assessment in the prior year are not included in the target group. - 2a.

-2a.
 Convert English Language Arts (ELA) and mathematics scaled scores on state assessments to standardized scores that can be compared across grades.
 Use of a z-score allows for scores for students in different grades to be compared.
 A score from the 8th grade Forward assessment is on a different scale than a score from the 10th grade Aspire assessment.
 Z-scores are used to standardize these scores: